-This Guideline assumes that centres of excellence will be subject to greater inherent security risk than stand-alone CQRs.
+This Guideline assumes that CQRs hosted centrally will be subject to greater inherent security risk than stand-alone CQRs.
 Larger CQR entities pose a bigger target for potential threats and carry a greater absolute risk of compromised security (see Section 3.2 Risk).